-India Vs. South Africa 3rd World Test Championship Match Preview: India Go For Clean Sweep In Series Finale
+India Vs. South Africa 3rd World Test Championship Match Preview: India Goes For Clean Sweep In Series Finale

-Less than three months in to the inaugural cricket World Test Championship, India already has accumulated a sizable lead, taking 200 points from four matches — well ahead of second-place New Zealand and Sri Lanka, who each sit on 60 from two matches each.
+Less than three months into the inaugural cricket World Test Championship, India has already accumulated a sizable lead, taking 200 points from four matches — well ahead of second-place New Zealand and Sri Lanka, who each sit on 60 from two matches each.
 The two-year long competition involves the world’s nine top-ranked Test sides, each playing three home series and three away series each over the marathon span, as The Inquisitr has reported.

 India apparently could not have picked a better opponent than South Africa, to build up a significant point total.
-After two lopsided victories in the first two matches of their series in India, the two sides open the third and final Test of the series Saturday morning in Ranchi, at JSCA International Stadium Complex — only the second Test played on the Ranchi ground, and the first since 2017.
+After two lopsided victories in the first two matches of their series in India, the two sides open the third and final Test of the series on Saturday morning in Ranchi, at JSCA International Stadium Complex — only the second Test played on the Ranchi ground, and the first since 2017.

-With little data available to judge how the Ranchi pitch will play, the assumption being made by both teams, according to The Sports Rush, isthat the pitch will behave like “a typical Indian Test wicket.”
+With little data available to judge how the Ranchi pitch will play, the assumption being made by both teams is that the pitch will behave like “a typical Indian Test wicket,” according to The Sports Rush.

 That means a slight edge for the spinners, favoring India’s “spin twins” duo of Ravindra Jadeja and Ravichandran Ashwin.
 It also indicates that skipper Virat Kohli may drop pacer Ishant Sharma, who has taken just two wickets from 38 overs in the first two Test matches, in favor of a third spinner.
 But that spinner now looks to be left-arm orthodox Shahbaz Nadeem, according to a report by The Deccan Herald.